thankgodandrew1/thankgodandrew/README.md

 ## About Me

 - I'm currently learning ...
-Kotlin, C#, and UX Design, and Improving my understanding of other languages, frameworks, and tools I have learned.
+Kotlin, C#, and UX Design, and Improving my understanding of other programming languages, frameworks, and tools I have learned.
 - My goal ... is to become a reputable Software Developer who puts the end-users first in every decision in the software development process.
 - Ask me ... about my journey learning Kotlin, C#, and UX Design, or how I prioritize end-users in software development!